ash-krnl/krnl-x402/README.md

 EigenAI is a verifiable AI inference network that lets you build applications on top of LLMs **without wondering if the same call will behave differently on each run**, or if prompts/models/responses are being modified in-flight.
 EigenAI offers:

-In this repository, EigenAI is the AI backend for the agent that understands monitors KRNL workflows, and decides when to call the when to access the content/data from the premium content server.
+In this repository, EigenAI is the AI client for the agent that understands monitors KRNL workflows, and decides when to call the when to access the content/data from the premium content server.

 ### Starting the Agent